-As a retiree, Jerry lives in Campus Commons, where he is an avid reader.
-He enjoys cooking and having friends come over for dinner.
-His favorite dishes are chicken Provencal and pasta Bolognese.
+As a retiree, Jerry lives in Campus Commons, and is an avid reader.
+He enjoys cooking and having friends over for dinner.
+His favorite dishes include chicken Provencal and pasta Bolognese.

-On Tuesdays he likes volunteering in the Loaves & Fishes dining room -- performing food prep from 6:30 to 10 AM.
-Then, before noon, he is a volunteer with the Loaves and Fishes Jail Visitation program.
+On Tuesdays, he volunteers in the Loaves & Fishes dining room and performs food prep from 6:30 to 10 AM.
+After that, he volunteers with the Jail Visitation program.

 For the past year and two months, he has visited a man named Robert in the Sacramento county jail.

 Though Robert spent over a year in solitary he has yet to receive a hearing.
 He is a poet, an artist and a committed Christian.
 Robert has come to know God and Jesus Christ through his bible study while in jail.

 “You listen, but you also share,” Jerry said about his time visiting Robert.

 Jerry has sent Robert paperback books to read including an inspirational book about the lives of saints and a book about colored pencil drawing techniques, recommended to Robert by another inmate.